bernhardAxonIvy/doc/source/engine-guide/deployment/prepare/versioning/index.rst

 * Changing types of fields that are persistent in business data

-.. rubric:: Process Model
+.. rubric:: Processes

-* Adding new ins/out of Task Switch and Task Switch Gateway
+* Adding new ins/out of Task Switch and Task Switch Gateway.
-* Embedded Subs if they are on the callsack on a running task.
+* Embedded subs if they are on the call stack of a running task.
+* Changing the name or params of call subs if they are used in dependent projects.